 Canadians love new cars.
 With the prevailing low-interest rates, car dealerships had a record sale of 1.948 million vehicles in Canada in 2016, an increase of 2.7% compared to 2015.

 Data from November 2016 show that the average sales price for cars and light trucks in Canada was $38,800, more than 6% higher than the year before.

 With respect to buying vs. leasing a car, the average monthly car loan payment in was $570, while the average monthly lease payment was $490.

-If you are looking at getting a new ride this summer, the following information on the pros and cons of buying vs. leasing a new vehicle may come in handy.
+If you are looking at getting a new ride this summer, the following information on the pros and cons of leasing vs. buying a new vehicle will come in handy.

 - Ownership: Buying a car means that you own the car after paying off the car loan (or immediately if you buy it outright).
 You can do whatever you want with the car and own it as long as you wish.